nebari-dev/nebari-slurm/docs/configuration.md

 ### Accessing Qhub HPC from a Domain

-By default, a qhub-hpc deployment must be accesssed using the ip address of the hpc-master node.
-However, if a domain name has been set up to point to the hpc-master node, then Qhub HPC's router, [Traefik](https://doc.traefik.io/traefik/), can be configured to work with the domain by setting the `traefik_domain` ansible variable.
+By default, a qhub-hpc deployment must be accesssed using the ip address of the hpc_master node.
+However, if a domain name has been set up to point to the hpc_master node, then Qhub HPC's router, [Traefik](https://doc.traefik.io/traefik/), can be configured to work with the domain by setting the `traefik_domain` ansible variable.

-For example, if you had the example.com domain set up to point to the hpc-master node, then you could add the following to the all.yaml file and redeploy, after which navigating to https://example.com in a web browser would bring up your Qhub HPC deployment sign in page.
+For example, if you had the example.com domain set up to point to the hpc_master node, then you could add the following to the all.yaml file and redeploy, after which navigating to https://example.com in a web browser would bring up your Qhub HPC deployment sign in page.